Animals

 Horses

-Cade is responsible for the other three: Oliver, a mustang gelding from Divide Basin; Kodiak, a pinto pony rescued from both Amish abuse and multiple kill pens; and Valkyrie, a mustang mare from Antelope Valley.
+Cade is responsible for the other four: Oliver, a mustang gelding from Divide Basin; Kodiak, a pinto pony rescued from both Amish abuse and multiple kill pens; Valkyrie, a mustang mare from Antelope Valley; and Bolt, a "fancy paint" born at our boarding facility.

 0:00